snafaru/Wizardry.Code/README.md

 # Wizardry.Code
-Wizardry Proving Grounds v3.0 - Editing and Compiling WIZARDRY.CODE and SYSTEM.STARTUP - Apple II - UCSD Pascal 1.1
+Wizardry Proving Grounds v3.1 - Editing and Compiling WIZARDRY.CODE and SYSTEM.STARTUP - Apple II - UCSD Pascal 1.1
 -

+More than forty years after the last public release of Wizardry Proving Grounds of the Mad Overlord for the Apple II platform, Wizardry Proving Grounds v3.1 is released!

+More than 100 database and code fixes, and enhancements, have been done in Wizardry Proving Grounds v3.1.

+You can find more details and downloads at https://www.zimlab.com/wizardry

-Besides fixes, here are the main exciting enhancements:
+Here are only a few of the game play enhancements:

 Camp, Gilgamesh's, Boltac's, Adventurer's Inn : Pool and divide gold between party members.

+Castle : Removed password prompts.

 Ninja : The requirements to change class to ninja are now 15 in all attributes instead of 17.